henrichg/PPPPutSettings/docs/installwithoptions.md

 But is also possible to install it directly from downloaded apk:
 <https://github.com/zacharee/InstallWithOptions/releases/download/0.6.1/InstallWithOptions_0.6.1-release.apk>

-Click in youd device downloaded apk to install it.
+Click in your device downloaded apk to install it.